veikman/dmote-keycap/README.md

   a non-rectangular shape, as is typical for the Enter key, is not yet supported by this library, nor are stabilizer mounts.
-* `:top-size`: A 3-tuple describing the finger contact surface, including its thickness above the stem of the keycap.
-The first two numbers in this 3-tuple can be omitted.
+* `:top-size`: A 3-tuple describing the finger contact surface, including its thickness in the middle, directly above the stem of the keycap.
+The first two numbers in this 3-tuple can be omitted by replacing them with `nil`, in which case `:slope` (see below) will take precedence.
 All measurements in mm.
 * `:slope`: A ratio between the top and bottom of the keycap.
-This setting is only used if `top-size` is left incomplete.
+This setting is only used if `:top-size` is left incomplete.
 * `:top-rotation`: A 3-tuple describing the angle of the finger contact surface, in radians.
 This would be `[0 0 0]` for a DSA profile and would have a different non-zero first value for each row of an OEM profile.